IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 To Install
 ----------

-Run the following command to use the data access API CLI.
+Run the following command to use the API CLI.

     .. code-block:: bash